nlotoo/Video-Tutorials-Express.js/README.md

 Security Requirements (10 Pts)
 The Security Requirements are mainly access requirements.
 Configurations about which users can access specific functionalities and pages.
-•	Guest (not logged in) users can access Home page and functionality.
+-	Guest (not logged in) users can access Home page and functionality.
-•	Guest (not logged in) users can access Login page and functionality.
+-	Guest (not logged in) users can access Login page and functionality.
-•	Guest (not logged in) users can access Register page and functionality.
+-	Guest (not logged in) users can access Register page and functionality.
-•	Users (logged in) can access Home page (Listed all Courses)page and functionality.
+-	Users (logged in) can access Home page (Listed all Courses)page and functionality.
-•	Users (logged in) can access Course Details page and functionality. o	Users (not course creator) can Enroll once for the course o	Users (course creator) can Edit and Delete the current course
+-	Users (logged in) can access Course Details page and functionality.
+-	Users (not course creator) can Enroll once for the course
+- Users (course creator) can Edit and Delete the current course
-•	Users (logged in) can access Create Course page and functionality.
+-	Users (logged in) can access Create Course page and functionality.
-•	Users (logged in) can access Logout functionality.
+-	Users (logged in) can access Logout functionality.
 Validation and Error Handling (10 Pts)
 The application should notify the users about result of their actions.
 Login / Register
 You should make the following validations:
-•	The username should be at least 5 characters long and should consist only english letters and digits
+-	The username should be at least 5 characters long and should consist only english letters and digits
-•	The password should be at least 5 characters long and should consist only english letters and digits
+-	The password should be at least 5 characters long and should consist only english letters and digits
-•	The repeat password should be equal to the password
+-	The repeat password should be equal to the password

 Course
 You should make the following validations while creating or editing a course:
-•	The title should be at least 4 characters
+-	The title should be at least 4 characters
-•	The description should be at least 20 characters long
+-	The description should be at least 20 characters long
-•	The imageUrl should be starts with http or https
+-	The imageUrl should be starts with http or https